If you’ve never had Puerto Rican food before, then you’re seriously missing out.

 And while there are many variations of this dish even within Puerto Rico, the most popular combines chicken, tomato, oregano, olives, garlic, onion, and a variety of other seasonings.

 20. Habichuelas Guisadas

 If you’re looking for the perfect side dish, habichuelas guisadas is your answer.

-Habichuelas guisadas are basically the Puerto Rican version of baked beans but done the Puerto Rico way.
+Habichuelas guisadas are basically a version of baked beans but done the Puerto Rico way.
 The beans are seasoned with sofrito, tomato sauce, and Sazon.

 If you love mofongo, then it’s time to extend your palet a bit and try trifongo.